Yura52/delu/README.md

 ## Why "Zero"?
 There is no correct explanation, just a set of associations:
-- Zero aims to be [zero-overhead](https://isocpp.org/wiki/faq/big-picture#zero-overhead-principle) in terms of both mental and technical overhead.
+- Zero aims to be [zero-overhead](https://isocpp.org/wiki/faq/big-picture#zero-overhead-principle) in terms of *mental* overhead.
 It means that solutions, provided by Zero, try to be as minimal, intuitive and easy to learn, as possible.
 - Zero is the most mimimalistic and easy-to-use number.
 - Zero loss is the unattainable dream we all want to make come true.